Skip to main content

 • Description: Retrieves the current balance for a player based on their unique player ID, session ID, game UUID, and currency code.

 • Description: Subtracts a specified amount from the player’s balance as part of a game transaction.
+This endpoint can also add an amount to the player’s balance (debit), for example when a collect operation happens immediately within the same action/transaction.
 Idempotency: This operation is idempotent, meaning that repeated requests with the same transactionId will not result in additional credits beyond the first successful request.

 4. Debit